-LOCKERS
+36 LOCKERS

-Hayes School has provision for students to have access to a locker where they can securely store personal items such as their PE kit and school books.
+Hayes School has provision for students to have access to an allocated locker where they can securely store personal items such as their PE kit and school books.
 A non-refundable payment of £10.00 will secure a locker for the duration of your child's time at Hayes (Years 7-11).
-Two keys will be provided with each locker.
-One key will be given to your child and the spare will be kept at Main Reception.
-If your child forgets their key, they can borrow the spare from Main Reception either before school, during break time, lunchtime or after school but not during lesson time.
 They only ever need to carry books for a maximum of two lessons, and should consider carefully which books they need to take home for homework each day.
 It is important that perishable items are removed from lockers every day and that PE kits are regularly taken home.